Hardness of Noise-Free Learning for Two-Hidden-Layer Neural Networks: Preliminaries

-\paragraph{Learning models.} Let $\calC$ be a function class mapping $\R^d$ to $\R$, and let $D$ be a distribution on $\R^d$.
+Let $\calC$ be a function class mapping $\R^d$ to $\R$, and let $\calD$ be a distribution on $\R^d$.
 We consider various learning models where the learner is given access in different ways to labeled data $(x, f(x))$ for an unknown $f \in \calC$ and must output a (possibly randomized) predictor that achieves (say) squared loss $\epsilon$ for any desired $\epsilon > 0$.
-In the traditional PAC model, access to the data is in the form of iid labeled examples $(x, f(x))$ where $x \sim D$, and the learner is considered efficient if it succeeds using $\poly(d)$ time and sample complexity.
-In the Statistical Query (SQ) model, access to the data is through an SQ oracle.
-Given a bounded query $\phi : \R^d \times \R \to [-1,1]$ and a tolerance $\tau > 0$, the oracle may respond with any value $v$ such that $|v - \ex_{x \sim D}[\phi(x, f(x))]| \leq \tau$.
-An SQ learner is considered efficient if it succeeds using $\poly(d)$ queries and tolerance $\tau \geq 1/\poly(d)$.
-Finally, in the membership query model, the learner is allowed to request the value of $f(x)$ for any desired $x$, and is considered efficient if it succeeds using $\poly(d)$ time and queries.
+In the traditional PAC model, access to the data is in the form of iid labeled examples $(x, f(x))$ where $x \sim \calD$, and the learner is considered efficient if it succeeds using $\poly(d, 1/\eps)$ time and sample complexity.
+In the Statistical Query (SQ) model \cite{kearns1998efficient,reyzin2020statistical}, access to the data is through an SQ oracle.
+Given a bounded query $\phi : \R^d \times \R \to [-1,1]$ and a tolerance $\tau > 0$, the oracle may respond with any value $v$ such that $|v - \ex_{x \sim \calD}[\phi(x, f(x))]| \leq \tau$.
+A correlational query is one that is linear in $y$, i.e.\ of the form $\phi(x,y) = \wt{\phi}(x)y$ for some $\wt{\phi}$, and a correlational SQ (CSQ) learner is one that is only allowed to make CSQs.
+An SQ learner is considered efficient if it succeeds using $\poly(d, 1/\eps)$ queries and tolerance $\tau \geq 1/\poly(d, 1/\eps)$.
+Finally, in the label query model, the learner is allowed to request the value of $f(x)$ for any desired $x$, and is considered efficient if it succeeds using $\poly(d, 1/\eps)$ time and queries.